 - Pour in the hot water.
 This will help flush out all the loosened junk.

 - Repeat steps 2-6 as needed.

-WARNING: Please be careful when pouring the boiling hot water.
+WARNING: Please be careful when pouring boiling hot water.
 We recommend using the tea kettle because it’s safer to pour with.

 Drain cleaning alternatives